 Consumer Blackalogue or Black Friday (and not Grand) Friday, which has been established in recent years in Greece, is approaching, although in some cases it has already begun.

-Black Friday marks the start of festive sales in all US stores, and is characterized by discounts and, of course, very high profits for traders.
-This is an institution that began in the 1960 decade from the US, and is about the last Friday of November of each year.
+Black Friday marks the start of holiday sales in all stores on , and is characterized by discounts and of course very large profits for merchants.
+It is an institution that started in the 1960s from the USA, and it concerns the last Friday of November every year.

-In recent years it has spread to many European countries, including: England, Germany, France, Denmark, Italy, Spain, Austria, Finland, Poland and of course Greece could not miss.
+In recent years it has spread to many European countries, including: England, Germany, , Denmark, Italy, Spain, Austria, Finland, Poland and of course Greece could not be missed.

 Friday was named black as a reference to the color of ink used by accountants to record the enormous profits of the festive season.

-In the meantime, Black Friday is nothing but an advertising campaign and a method marketing followed by large and small businesses, or to better say those businesses that are financially capable of advertising.
+In the meantime, Black Friday is nothing but an advertising campaign and a method marketing followed by large and small businesses, or to put it better those businesses that can afford to .

 Let's say that in addition to merchants, and internet fraudsters (reference below), a big share in the profit pie, goes to the media.